Targeting Guide

 UTM parameters are the cleanest targeting signal for performance marketing because they're explicit and easy to debug.
 You can target by any combination of:

-utm_sourceTraffic source (e.g. google, linkedin, facebook)utm_mediumMarketing medium (e.g. cpc, social, email)utm_campaignCampaign nameutm_contentCreative or ad variationutm_termKeyword or search termWatch Out For
+utm_sourceTraffic source (e.g. google, linkedin, facebook)utm_mediumMarketing medium (e.g. cpc, social, email)utm_campaignCampaign nameutm_contentCreative or ad variationutm_termKeyword or search termVerifying UTMs

 Restricting to Paid Traffic Only